ellenbrianne/python-p3-cli-project/README.md

 in your terminal to install the necessary dependencies.

+2. To get the database up and ready to accept new facilities and patients, run

+`python lib/config.py`

+OR

-2. If you're just looking for an example of how the project functions, run
+If you're looking for an example of how the project functions, run

 `python lib/seed.py`